leighajarett/JSON_to_LookML/README.md

   2) Create a json_view_config.yml file that includes the following, you can find an example here

-    i) The connection id, which is the database connection name
+    i) `Connection id`, which is the database connection name

-    ii) The project id, which is the name of the project
+    ii) `Project id`, which is the name of the project

-    iii) The view name, which will be the name of the view file created
+    iii) `View name`, which will be the name of the view file created

-    iv) The config path, which is the path to the looker_config.yml file
+    iv) `Config path`, which is the path to the looker_config.yml file

-    v) The github access token, which can be generated using the instructions here: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line
+    v) `Github access token`, which can be generated using the instructions here: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line

   3) Run the python file, and enter the path to the json_view_config.yml file